ewernqvi/mvc_rest_demo/README.md

-if we take this as template input, and the data from our [static page](https://github.com/ewernqvi/mvc_rest_demo/blob/master/server/public/static_site.html) we could convert the 3 advertisments on the static page to the following JSON
+if we take this as template input, and the data from our [static page](https://github.com/ewernqvi/mvc_rest_demo/blob/master/server/public/static_site.html) we could convert the 3 advertisements on the static page to the following JSON

 ```javascript
 [